SchoolOfCode/bc17-w6-hackathon-make-a-codewars-challenge-v3-SuperFlyz81/README.md

 <details>
   <summary>Click here to see the hint</summary>
 As mentioned at the beginning of this document, the two sum problem is an array processing problem.
-So begin by writing a nested `for` loop (a for loop within another for loop) to iterate through all possible numbers in the `numbers` array.
+So begin by writing a nested `for` loop (a for loop within another for loop) to iterate through all possible combinations in the `numbers` array.
 </details>

 ### 🪄 Hint 2: I'm still stuck, how about some pseudo code to help me out?